The Rocket Summer: 2005–2008: The Early Years EP and Do You Feel

 In November 2006, The Militia Group re-released The Rocket Summer's self-released 1999 EP as The Early Years EP, and Avary signed with major record label Island Def Jam Records.
 Do You Feel was released in July 2007; the album reached No. 44 on the Billboard 200 and No. 16 on the Billboard Top Rock Albums charts.

-The album's lead single "So Much Love", was warmly received by critics for its uniqueness and use of horn section.
+The album's lead single, "So Much Love", was warmly received by critics for its uniqueness and use of a horn section.
 The "So Much Love" music video was directed by MTV Music Video Award-winning director Shane Drake.

-The Rocket Summer released the second single "Do You Feel" and its music video on September 5, 2008.
+The Rocket Summer released the second single, "Do You Feel", and its music video on September 5, 2008.
 The video was co-directed and funded by Bryce Avary with director Nate Weaver.
 The video featured stories of people with issues such as homelessness, addiction, disease and abuse.
-The video also featured cameos from artists Andrew McMahon of Jack's Mannequin, Matt Thiessen of Relient K, Josh Farro and Jeremy Davis of Paramore, Mike Herrera of MxPx, and Forrest Kline of Hellogoodbye and Alex Gaskarth of All Time Low.
+The video also featured cameos from artists Andrew McMahon of Jack's Mannequin, Matt Thiessen of Relient K, Josh Farro and Jeremy Davis of Paramore, Mike Herrera of MxPx, Forrest Kline of Hellogoodbye and Alex Gaskarth of All Time Low.

 Avary was featured on the cover of Alternative Press Magazine while co-headlining the AP Tour.